jdrichardstech/100-days-of-code/log.md

 **Today's Progress**:
 * Refactored the architecture of the React Native Tutorial I followed yesterday in order to see if I could apply another architecture with which I am familiar.
 * Worked on React Native Tutorial with Redux.
-(ListView, Form Creation, )
+* Can definitely notice the similarities between React Native and Swift even though I only visited Swift for about a month.

 **Thoughts**:
 * Couldn't get all of the refactor to work and had to find a middle ground
+* Using a lot more ES6.
+Interesting how it simplifies copying and changing state with mutating state directly.
+Still want to build a Node backend using ES6.
+Another goal.
 * Want to work on own React Native project after finishing tutorial to so how much I learned and retained.
 Like I did with my [My Amazon](http://github.com/jdrichardstech/MyAmazon)